 - the E-UTRA RRC message container with the E-UTRA measurements;

 - the NR RRC message container with the NR failure information.

+The procedure is also to enable transfer one of the following messages from the M-NG-RAN-NODE to the S-NG-RAN-NODE to send to UE:

+the E-UTRAN RRC message container with RRCConnectionReconfiguration or RRCConnectionRelease message. the NR RRC message container with RRCReconfiguration or RRCRelease message.

 The procedure uses UE-associated signalling.